 what happens if baby drinks old formula

 If you have forgotten that you have made a bottle and are worried that your baby has consumed old or spoiled formula, check out the signs a baby shows if they are sick.
 Secondly, know when it is okay for a baby to consume formula.
 Lastly, it is best to always know how long formula lasts at room temperature.
 Keep your baby well fed with good formula!
+Be sure to take your child to urgent care if they are show any of the above signs.
+Call the formula’s number listed on the can if you suspect your child has swallowed old formula but is showing no symptoms of illness.
+Call your doctor just to be safe.

 Tips To Tell That Formula Has Gone Bad